jmeickle/libRPG/docs/reference/source/reference/world.rst

 For tiny games than only need one map:

     1. Instantiate the MapModel corresponding to that map.
-    2. Instantiate a MicroWorld passing that MapModel, a Party and the starting position.
+    2. Instantiate a MicroWorld passing that MapModel.
+    3. Call MicroWorld.initial_config() passing the starting position and characters.
-    3. Call the MicroWorld's gameloop().
+    4. Call the MicroWorld's gameloop().

 For games that need more than one map:

     1. Define your WorldMaps, inheriting a class from it for each map.
     2. Instantiate the World.
-As parameters, pass a dict attributing a unique map id to each WorldMap-inherited class, the starting map id and the starting position.
+As parameter, pass a dict attributing a unique map id to each WorldMap-inherited class.
+    3. Call World.initial_config(), passing the starting map id, the starting position and the characters.
-    3. Call the World's gameloop().
+    4. Call the World's gameloop().

 After a world's gameloop ends, to quit the program it is good to call exit().
 This will terminate pygame gracefully.

-Note: to load from a save, pass the save filename to the map's constructor.
+Note: to load from a save, in step 3 call load_config() instead, passing the name of the save file.

 Examples
 --------